Fateh Singh of Mewar

-HH 108 Sri Maharaj Adhiraj Raj Rajeshwar Ravi Kula Bushana-Mahi Mahendra Yavadarya Kula Kamaldhivakara Chattis Rajkul Shringar Maharana Shri Sir FATEH SINGHJI Bahadur Hindua Suraj Hindupati (16 December 1849 – 24 May 1930), was the Sisodia Rajput ruler of Mewar i.e Princely State of Udaipur from the year 1884 to 1930, with Udaipur as his capital.
+HH Mahavir Pratapi Raghu Kula Bhushna Maharajadhiraj Raj Rajeshwar Surya Vamsha Chudamani Maha Mahendra Yavadarya Kula Kamaldhivakara Chhattis Rajkul Singar Sri Sri 108 Sri Hindupati Maharana Sir Fateh Singh Bahadur Hindua Suraj Hindupati (16 December 1849 – 24 May 1930), was the Sisodia Rajput ruler of Mewar i.e Princely State of Udaipur from the year 1884 to 1930, with Udaipur as his capital.

 Biography

 He was born on 16 December 1849 at Shivrati, son of Maharaj Dal Singh of the Shivrati branch of Mewar dynasty – a descendant of the fourth son, Arjun Singh, of the Rana Sangram Singh II (AD 1710–1734).
 First he was adopted by his elder brother, Gaj Singh who had no heir, subsequently Maharana Sajjan Singh of Udaipur, who too had no heir, adopted him, he eventually became the Maharaja of Udaipur in 1884.
 In 1887, he received G.C.S.I.

 In 1889, he built the "Connaught Dam" on Lake Dewali to mark the visit of Duke of Connaught, son of Queen Victoria, this enlarged the lake, and it was later renamed, Fateh Sagar Lake.

-He also built Fateh Prakash Palace in Chittorgarh fort, which is an edifice with a tower on each of its four corners crowned by domed chhattris.
+He also built Fateh Prakash Palace in Chittorgarh fort, which is an edifice with a tower on each of its four corners crowned by domed chhatris.
 This palace is a grand specimen of modern Indian architecture and at present houses a museum.

 The Shiv Niwas Palace at Udaipur was also built by him.
 The palace was reserved exclusively by the House of Mewar for visiting dignitaries and guests during British Raj.
 It now has been turned into a luxury hotel.

 He was the only Maharaja to not attend the Delhi Durbar, both of 1903 and 1911.
 Then in 1921, when Edward, Prince of Wales, son of King George V and Queen Mary, visited Udaipur, he refused to receive him, citing illness and instead sent his son.
 The independent attitude adopted by Fateh Singh observed in his refusal to appoint a Dewan and his direct or indirect association with people of known anti-British sentiments such as Kesari Singh Barhath and Shyamaji Krishna Verma made him a problematic figure for the British Government.
 This left him at odds with the British, thereafter, under the garb of ignoring a social unrest in Mewar, on 28 July 1921, his powers were curtailed and he was formally deposed, he was however allowed to retain his title, the effective power was handed to his son and heir, Bhupal Singh.